hpcx365/EasyTeleport/README.md

 ## Usage

-`/tpb` Teleport to your previous position.
+`/tpb` Teleport to your previous position, including your position of death.

 `/tpp` Revoke the command `/tpb`.